 This list is not exhaustive.
-Due to either the type of debt you owe, or when or how it was incurred, you may have other debts that are also nondischargeable.
-When it comes to bankruptcy, ever case truly is unique.
+Due to either the type of debt you owe or when or how it was incurred, you may have other debts that are also nondischargeable.
+When it comes to bankruptcy, every case truly is unique.

 Explore How Bankruptcy Can Help You

 Bankruptcy is a complex and nuanced area of law.
 Here at the Law Office of Barbara B. Braziel we will make sure you understand the protections and benefits of bankruptcy and how filing with affect you and your family.
 We take the time to explain the bankruptcy process to our clients.
 We invite you to get to know us here and read about the clients we’ve helped here.

 Call us today at (912) 351-9000 or contact us to schedule a free consultation.

 To have your questions about bankruptcy in Georgia answered, come meet with us for a free consultation.
 We proudly serve the people of Savannah, Chatham County, Effingham County, Bulloch County, Bryan County, Liberty County, and Long County.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.